 Silver is a relatively soft metal that requires sympathetic handling and cleaning, by adhering to the following rules, cutlery of this quality will last for decades.

 Your silverware may be tarnished by sulphides that are always present to some extent in the atmosphere and in many foods, green vegetables and eggs being the most potent.

 Sulphides in the atmosphere originate mainly from combustion of gas, oil, coke, wood, etc. and from living creatures.
-The tips of the EPNS forks are most prone to tarnish as they are in regular contact with eggs, salt, condiments and very hot foodstuffs.
+The tips of the silver plated forks are most prone to tarnish as they are in regular contact with eggs, salt, condiments and very hot foodstuffs.